rodjek/librarian-puppet/README.md

 Configuration affects how various commands operate.

-* The `path` config sets the cookbooks directory to install to.
+* The `path` config sets the directory to install to.
 If a relative path, it is relative to the directory containing the `Puppetfile`.
 The equivalent environment variable is `LIBRARIAN_PUPPET_PATH`.